nbeney/coding-interview/README.md

 ## Example

 Here is a sample page with a quiz containing three questions.
-The questions and the answers could contain embedded HTML elements if required.
+The questions and the answers can contain embedded HTML elements if required.

 ```html
 <!DOCTYPE html>